mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

    1. **Makes a `POST` request to the `/connect/token` endpoint on our Identity Server**
       - `REQUEST`

         The exact payload for this request is determined by the `TokenRequest` object.
-More specifically, the base `TokenRequest` object contains a `toIdentityToken()` method which can be overridden by the sub-classes (`PasswordTokenRequest`, etc.).
-This `toIdentityToken()` method takes the information in the `TokenRequest` object and turns it into the payload that gets sent to our `/connect/token` endpoint.
+More specifically, the base `TokenRequest` class contains a `toIdentityToken()` method which gets overridden/extended by the sub-classes (`PasswordTokenRequest.toIdentityToken()`, etc.).
+This `toIdentityToken()` method produces the exact payload that gets sent to our `/connect/token` endpoint.

+        The payload includes OAuth2 parameters, such as `scope`, `client_id`, and `grant_type`, as well as any other credentials that the server needs to complete validation for the specific authentication method.

       - `RESPONSE`

         The Identity Server validates the request and then generates some type of `IdentityResponse`, which can be one of three types:
         - [`IdentityTokenResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-token.response.ts)
-          - This response means the user has been authenticated
+          - Meaning: the user has been authenticated
-          - The response contains:
+          - Response Contains:
             - Authentication information for the user
               - An access token, which is a JWT with claims about the user
               - A refresh token